Simplify Your Life:

 Hypochlorous acid’s antimicrobial superpowers are being harnessed by dermatologists for fighting acne and skin infections.
 They are also using it to soothe and repair skin damaged by chronic skin conditions like eczema, rosacea, and psoriasis.

-The Mayo Clinic designed SkinSafe to help consumers avoid common allergy-causing ingredients across all types of products.
-Their 100% skin safe designation is reserved for products that exclude the top most common allergens and those that are best for sensitive skin, including Force of Nature in the household cleaning category.
+The Mayo Clinic designed their SkinSafe ratings to help consumers avoid common allergy-causing ingredients across all types of products, from personal care to laundry.
+Their “SkinSafe” designation is reserved for products that exclude the top most common allergens and those that are best for sensitive skin.
+Force of Nature earns their top rating in the household cleaning category.

 Hypochlorous acid is created with specific concentrations of simple, household ingredients: salt, vinegar and water, which are then electrolyzed (ie an electrical current is used to change the chemical composition of them).
 Conventional cleaning products commonly contain harsh irritants, like bleach and ammonia, and ingredients that can trigger allergies and asthma, like fragrances.

-4. It can help with “maskne” (face mask acne)
+4. It’s being used in skincare products to help with “maskne” (face mask acne)

 As a gentle antimicrobial, hypochlorous acid has gained popularity during the coronavirus pandemic for helping to reduce skin conditions that are exacerbated by mask-wearing.
 This type of acne (acne mechanica) is found when we have to wear equipment like athletes who wear helmets.
 To combat what’s been termed “maskne,” dermatologists are using HOCl concentrations to help reduce bacteria that builds upon the skin as a result of trapped sweat and makeup “like a hand sanitizer for your face.”